umarmf343/vea-2025/INSTALLATION_GUIDE.md

 **Important**: Replace the placeholders with your actual values:
 - `yourusername` with your cPanel username
 - `YOUR_PASSWORD` with the database password you created
-- Get Paystack keys from your Paystack dashboard
+- Get Paystack keys from your Paystack dashboard (leave the public key empty until you are ready to use it)
+- If you already created the 1% revenue share on Paystack, populate `PAYSTACK_PARTNER_SUBACCOUNT_CODE` and `PAYSTACK_PARTNER_SPLIT_CODE`

 ## Step 3: Upload Files to Server